hatenaki/wsson/README.md

 ```

 If you have the high security requirements, you can replace *md5()*
-or write your own authorization protocol.
+or write your own authentication protocol.
 Also you can replace all `'token'` ocurrences in the core class file with
-authorization cookie name used in your system (e.g. `'PHPSESSID'`).
+auth cookie name used in your system (e.g. `'PHPSESSID'`).

 ### 5. Customization